shijistar/enum-plus/README.md

 `{ value, label, key, raw }[]`

-Returns a read-only array of all enum items.
+Returns a read-only array of all enum members.
 The array structure conforms to [Ant Design](https://ant.design/components/select#usage-upgrade) component specifications, which makes it possible to generate dropdown menus, checkboxes, and other UI controls with just one line of code.
 For more details, please refer to the usage examples below.

 ---